How graduates can demonstrate Barclays’ five core values

 Go through each value and note down the ‘hidden competencies’.
 Doing this will enhance your understanding of the values and will help you find examples to back up your responses to any value-related questions during the selection process such as the following: ‘What do you understand about our company values?’ or ‘Give an example of how you have demonstrated one or more of our values.’

-Display Barclays’ values at interview and during the assessment day
+Display Barclays’ values during the assessment day

 At assessment day you’ll find opportunities to prove that you have demonstrated the values that Barclays is looking for.
 But – particularly the group exercise and presentation – you will be expected to exhibit them through your actions.